centre-for-virus-research/CVR-VBG-2023/docs/Phylogenetics.md

 You can use the alignment software CLUSTALW by typing ‘clustalw2’ on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk>.
 Alternative alignment software you can try includes Muscle or Mafft (type ‘muscle’ or ‘mafft’ on the command line to see options).

 To use PhyML for tree inference, type ‘phyml’ on the command line (or available online at http://www.atgc-montpellier.fr/phyml/).
 See PhyML’s online helpfile for further guidance on options: http://www.atgc-montpellier.fr/phyml/usersguide.php.
 Note, PhyML takes PHYLIP formatted alignments which can be generated with CLUSTALW.
-If you have problems with this file conversion there’s a PHYLIP .phy alignment files in the folder /home4/VBG_data/Phylogenetics.
 Alternative phylogenetic software to try includes RaXML and IQ-TREE (commands: 'raxml-ng-mpi'and 'iqtree2').

 FigTree (‘figtree’) is useful for visualizing phylogenetic trees and highlighting specific variants.